Skip to main content

 Location

-This course will offer a safe and supportive space in which to explore, articulate, process and reflect on the neurodivergent experience, using poetry as a therapeutic tool.
+In a safe and supportive space, this neurodivergent-led course explores, articulates, processes and reflects on the neurodivergent experience, using poetry as a therapeutic tool.

-We will respond to negative experiences and stereotypes, but we will also celebrate our neurodivergent strengths, playing with language and poetic techniques to express what it means to be neurodivergent in a neurotypical world.
+We will respond to negative experiences and stereotypes, celebrate our neurodivergent strengths, and use language and poetic techniques to express what it means to be neurodivergent in a neurotypical world.

 Learning and teaching